Oakdale & Holly Bush Ramble

 More of the same...

-Then I'm back down NCN Route 467 at Blackwood and the Chartist Bridge.
-Time to cross the Sirhowy River again and begin my climb back up to Oakdale.
+Then I'm down NCN Route 467 and back again at Blackwood by the Chartist Bridge.
+Time to cross the Sirhowy River again and begin my climb up to Oakdale.

-The first mile is seperated from the roadway and perfectly flat, but once I cross to the other side of the road — the long climb begins in earnest.
+The first mile is seperated from the roadway and perfectly flat, but once on the other side of the road — the long climb begins in earnest.

 I shouldn't complain, Coal Yard Rise (or B4251) is not terribly steep at ±5%, but it's a mile long and at the end of the day, it can feel brutal.